amosstorkey/virgintivocec/README.md

 Hard edit the CEC address for the Virgin Box (default HDMI port one on the receiver connected to the hdmi port one on the TV.
 I.e. Physical address 1100.
 See https://www.mythtv.org/wiki/HDMI-CEC for a bit more description on this.).

 Do you use kodi?
 Probably.
 If so go in to kodi, settings, input devices, peripherals and you will now see two cec controllers.
 Disable the one corresponding to the Pulse Eight box (how?
 I used trial and error).

 Now link libcec

     cd packages/virgintivocec-master
-    ln -s ../libcec-libcec-3.0.0/include libcec
+    ln -s ../libcec-libcec-2.1.4/include libcec

-Then compile and install it
+Then compile and install ivirgintivocec

     sudo apt-get upgrade
     sudo apt-get update